denniemok/pango-lineage-to-who-label/README.md

 1. Download `mapping.core.sql` or `mapping.core.csv`.
 2. Create an instance of the mapping table in your database by either importing the `.csv` file or running the SQL commands in the `.sql` file.
 Name this table `mapping`.
-3. Assuming the `data` table contains your data with the lineage column, create a new view or table in your database using the following query:
+3. Assuming the `data` table contains your data with the lineage column, create a new materialised view or table in your database using the following query:
     ```sql
     CREATE TABLE dataview AS
     SELECT